 The Evolution of Arthurian Romance: The Verse Tradition From Chretien to Froissart by Beate Schmolke-Hasselmann.

 The Oxford Guide to Arthurian Literature and Legend by Alan Lupack.
-A comprehensive survey of the Arthurian legends, from the earliest medieval texts to contemporary literature, art, music, film, and popular culture.
-Essays explore central themes such as the Grail legend.
+Survey of the Arthurian legends, from the earliest medieval texts to contemporary literature, art, music, film, and popular culture.

 The Fortunes of King Arthur edited by Norris J. Lacy.
 Essays offer an overview of the role of fortune in legends of King Arthur's court and reign.